microwave89-hv/smc-hacking/notes.md

 TL;DR: If possible, craft the payload line in a way (alternative instructions...) such that two changes in the same line are opposing each other `(00 + FF = 01 + FE = FF)`.
 If not possible, craft another data line in a way that upon updating the two data line checksums accordingly the two checksum changes are opposing each other.
 This is only possible if there are some unused ffff lines.
 Otherwise, you might compute all-new checksums for the changes and update the existing ones just as good.

-# How "unpack" .smc blob
+# How convert .smc blob to binary

 In their 2012 presentation "Practical Exploitation of Embedded Systems" (https://dev.inversepath.com/download/public/embedded_systems_exploitation.pdf), the InversePath researchers have issued the following shell command:
 ```